I have received the below comments in relation to the last post about the differences between calibration, verification, and validation.

 Take note that during calibration, we follow a standard procedure to determine how accurate or close (or far) the result is to the true value.

-Same procedure applies to the pressure gauge.
+The same procedure applies to the pressure gauge.

 From our simple definition, Verification is a process of “confirming” that a given specification is fulfilled.

-During verification, our objective is to determine if the DPLG has an acceptable output reading based on a specification.
+During verification, our objective is to determine if the DPLG has an acceptable output reading based on a specification or user requirement.
 For simplicity, we will use the manufacturer specs regarding tolerance to determine a pass or a fail status.